Shanghai China Travel Guide

 Bring a First aid kit for minor issues.

 Travel insurance is highly recommended.
-Ensure your policy includes coverage for medical emergencies, emergency evacuation, trip cancellation/interruption, and lost or stolen luggage.
-In light of the high cost of international healthcare in Shanghai, extensive health coverage is important.
+Ensure your policy covers medical emergencies, emergency evacuation, trip cancellation or interruption, and lost or stolen luggage.
+In light of the high cost of international healthcare in Shanghai, comprehensive medical coverage is important.
 Consider providers like World Nomads or SafetyWing.

 For delayed or canceled flights, services like AirHelp can help with compensation claims.